astonzhang/d2l-1day/README.md

-# Dive inti Deep Learning in 1 Day
+# Dive into Deep Learning in 1 Day

 Last updated：|today|